Kong/docs.konghq.com/app/konnect/deployment/import.md

       --konnect-password {YOUR_PASSWORD}
     ```

+    If the connection is successful, the terminal displays the full name of the
+    user associated with the account:

+    ```sh
+    Successfully Konnected as Some Name (Org Name)!
+    ```

     You can also use decK with {{site.konnect_short_name}} more securely by storing
     your password in a file, then either calling it with
-    `--konnect-password-file {FILENAME}.txt`, or adding it to your decK configuration
+    `--konnect-password-file /path/{FILENAME}.txt`, or adding it to your decK configuration
-    under the `konnect-password` option along with your email:
+    file under the `konnect-password` option along with your email:

     ```yaml
     konnect-password: {YOUR_PASSWORD}
     konnect-email: {YOUR_EMAIL}
     ```

+    The default location for this file is `$HOME/.deck.yaml`.
+You can target a
+    different configuration file with the `--config /path/{FILENAME}.yaml` flag,
+    if needed.

-    The following steps all use a `deck.yaml` file to store the
+    The following steps all use a `.deck.yaml` file to store the
     {{site.konnect_short_name}} credentials instead of flags.

 1. Export configuration from {{site.base_gateway}} with [`deck dump`](/deck/latest/reference/deck_dump):